 By the end of the lesson, the pupils should have attained the following objectives (cognitive, affective and psychomotor) and should be able to –

-1. identify the different types of ceremonies.
+1. identify different types of lines.

 The teacher will teach the lesson with the aid of:

 METHOD OF TEACHING – Choose a suitable and appropriate methods for the lessons.

 Note – Irrespective of choosing methods of teaching, always introduce an activities that will arouse pupil’s interest or lead them to the lessons.

 5. Online Information

 LESSON ONE – INTRODUCTORY QUESTION

 Teacher’s/Pupil’s Activities – Asks the pupils to draw the following lines –

 1. Straight line